Flow-augmentation II: Undirected graphs: Introduction

-The central result of our paper is the following tool.
+This paper is a second one in a series that introduces a new algorithmic technique of \emph{flow-augmentation} and explores its applications.
+The first part~\cite{dfl-arxiv} introduced the technique in full generality in directed graphs and applied it to show fixed-parameter tractability of \textsc{$\ell$-Chain SAT} and weighted \textsc{Directed Feedback Vertex Set}.
+The third one~\cite{csp-arxiv} uses the technique to show two new tractability isles in the area of parameterized algorithms for Constraint Satisfaction Problems, parameterized by the number of unsatisfied clauses, and completes a complexity dichotomy in the Boolean domain.
+The main goal of this part is to show a counterpart in undirected graphs that is simpler and has improved guarantees as compared to the (more general) directed version of part one~\cite{dfl-arxiv}.

+To state formally the main result, we some notation.
 Consider an undirected graph $G=(V,E)$ with two vertices $s, t \in V$, and an unknown $(s,t)$-cut $Z$.
-Furthermore, let $Z_{s,t} \subseteq Z$ be those edges with endpoints reachable from both $s$ and $t$ in $G-Z$.
+Furthermore, let $Z_{s,t} \subseteq Z$ be those edges with one endpoint reachable from $s$ and the other reachable from $t$ in $G-Z$.
 We say that $Z$ is a \emph{special $(s,t)$-cut} if $Z_{s,t}$ is an $(s,t)$-cut, and \emph{eligible for $(s,t)$} if additionally every edge of $Z$ has its endpoints in different connected components of $G-Z$.
 In particular, any minimal, not necessarily minimum $(s,t)$-cut is eligible for $(s,t)$.
-Another example of an eligible $(s,t)$-cut, important in the study of Boolean Min CSP problems, is a star cut.
-A \emph{star $(s,t)$-cut} is a set of edges $Z$ such that $Z$ is an $(s,t)$-cut and every edge of $Z$ has precisely one endpoint reachable from $s$ in $G-Z$.
-Again, clearly a star $(s,t)$-cut is eligible for $(s,t)$.
+Let $k=|Z|$, $\lambda^\ast=|Z_{s,t}|$, and let $\lambda_G(s,t) \leq \lambda^\ast$ be the value of an $(s,t)$-max flow in $G$.
+We show the following (reformulated slightly from the more formal version in Section~\ref{section:specialcutsaugmentation}).